rjagerman/TipsterSearch/README.md

 ## Instructions

+The system is build using the Scala Build Tool (sbt) which can be found [here](http://www.scala-sbt.org/).
+Please make sure you have sbt installed and can execute `sbt` from the command line before continuing.

 ### Compilation

-This system is build using `sbt`.
 To compile, browse to the directory containing `build.sbt` and run:

     sbt compile